From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: From chambers to echo chambers

-The augmented echo chambers contain $53.1 \pm 9.8 \%$ of the total retweeting population, with the error bars representing the standard deviation across weeks.
-This result is consistent with our initial observation that the top $N=50$ high-impact users cover near the $50 \%$ of the total retweeting population.
+With the augmented echo chambers, we classify $53.1 \pm 9.8 \%$ of the weekly total retweeting population.
+This result is consistent with our initial observation that the top $N=50$ high-impact users are retweeted by around $50\%$ of the total weekly users.
 Moreover, this augmentation increases the sizes of the original echo chambers by a factor of $3.5$.
-More specifically, the believers augmented echo chamber is bigger than its original counterpart by a factor of $3.7 \pm 1.6$, the skeptics by a factor of $2.6 \pm 1.2$, and the users in the intersection only by a factor of $1.4 \pm 0.4$.
+More specifically, the augmented echo chamber of believers is larger than its original counterpart by $3.7 \pm 1.6$, the skeptics by $2.6 \pm 1.2$, and the users at the intersection only by $1.4 \pm 0.4$.

+As validation, we benchmark our augmented echo chamber classification against Barbera's latent ideology inference model \cite{barbera2015birds}, a widely used method in political and climate communication research \cite{falkenberg2022growing}.
+Our classification achieves almost identical performance while covering nearly four times more users, thanks to its scalable use of chamber structures (see Appendix~\ref{app:latent_ideologies} for full results and implementation details).

-In Fig. \ref{fig:echo_chamber_sizes}, we present the sizes of the augmented echo chambers, the number of users in their intersection and the total number of retweeting users each week.
-For most of the year, these sizes are stable, with the believers oscillating around $2.4 \times 10^5$ users and the users in the intersection oscillating around $1500$ users.
-In contrast, the number of climate skeptics rises significantly from before the Fridays for Future September strikes \cite{laville2019across, taylor2019climate}, oscillating from around $2.4 \times 10^4$ users, to oscillating around $5.6 \times 10^4$ users after the strikes.
-In the inset of the figure, we show the ratio between the number of skeptics against the number of believers, where we find a consistently higher ratio after the strikes, which we find counter intuitive in that the strikes were pro-climate events.
+In Fig. \ref{fig:echo_chamber_sizes}, we present the sizes of the augmented echo chambers, the number of users in their intersection, and the total number of retweeting users each week.
+These sizes are stable for most of the year, with believers oscillating around $2.4 \times 10^5$ users and those at the intersection oscillating around $1500$ users.
+In contrast, the number of climate skeptics rises significantly from before the Fridays for Future September strikes \cite{laville2019across, taylor2019climate}, oscillating from around $2.4 \times 10^4$ users to oscillating around $5.6 \times 10^4$ users after the strikes.
+In the inset of the figure, we show the ratio of skeptics to believers, which consistently increases after the strikes.
+This is counterintuitive, given that the strikes were pro-climate events.